ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-security-risk-management-plan.md

   * As new services become available the Agency will undertake a risk assessment of the service and establish if the risk is within the Agency’s tolerance before engaging the new service offering
 * HybridSystem treatments
   * Leverage built-in Azure AD / Office 365 Role Groups to implement a robust Role-Based Access Control (RBAC) model minimising the number of users that can onboard a new service or enable additional features
-  * MCAS is configured to log activity by all users including Global Admins providing an audit trail for new services
+  * Microsoft Cloud App Security (MCAS) is configured to log activity by all users including Global Admins providing an audit trail for new services
-  * Azure AD PIM is enabled and requires Global Admins to provide a reason when requesting elevated privileges.
+  * Azure AD Privileged Identity Management is enabled and requires Global Admins to provide a reason when requesting elevated privileges.
 PIM will also log the start time and end time of the elevated privileges
   * Data transfer logs are retained

 #### Residual likelihood